MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 To help ensure that Workplace Analytics can successfully validate the data in your upload file, follow these steps:

 1. Make sure that your data uses only [valid values and formats](#use-only-valid-values-and-formats).
-2. Learn what [data types are required](#required-data-types) for the data in your upload file.
-3. [Apply the correct data type](#apply-the-correct-data-type) to the cells in your upload file.
+2. Learn what [data types are required](#required-data-types) for the data in your upload file and then [Apply the correct data type](#apply-the-correct-data-type) to the cells in your upload file.

 ##### Use only valid values and formats